 The Kahtoola K10 hiking crampons provide serious traction for the most challenging hikes in all winter conditions.
 They aren’t true crampons for tackling technical terrain, but they are about as close as it gets.
 Unlike true crampons, these work with hiking boots without compromising their mobility.

-The ten ¾” spikes, made from a super durable chromoly steel, dig deeply into hard ice and packed snow with ease.
-They also are significantly more effective in deep snow than any of the other devices on our list.
-The spikes are strategically placed for optimum stability with two forward facing front spikes for gaining purchase on the steepest ice slopes.
+The 10 ¾-inch spikes, made from a super-durable chromoly steel, dig deeply into hard ice and packed snow with ease.
+They are also significantly more effective in deep snow than any of the other devices on our list.
+The spikes are strategically placed for optimal stability, with two forward-facing spikes to gain purchase on the steepest ice slopes.

 The K-10’s strike a nice balance between rigidity and flexibility.
 The steel plates on the forefoot and heel provide the rigidity needed for confident footing on steep slopes while the Leafspring Flexbar Technology helps maintain the range of motion of a normal hiking boot.
 They’re still a little clumsy on dry, rocky trails but are way more nimble than true crampons.
 The K-10s are suitable for hiking boots and insulated winter boots.